goodloop/autoware_auto_mirror/docs/building/index.md

 #### Compilation Optimization And Debugging Parameters

-While building Autoware Auto, here are some common options for compilation build types:
+While building Autoware.Auto, here are some common options for compilation build types:
 - Release (Optimized and fast)
 - Debug (With debug flags but slow because not all compilation optimizations are applied)
 - RelWithDebInfo (Fast and allows debugging to a fair-enough degree)